1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Ischemia (reduced blood flow to the bowel)
+• Ischemia (inadequate supply of blood to the bowel)

-• Scar tissue (adhesions) or changes from prior surgeries
+• Scar tissue (adhesions) or changes of past surgeries

 Treatment